t0mer/locationsharing/README.md

 # locationsharing
 A Docker container to retrieve coordinates from an google account that has been shared locations of other accounts and add it as a device tracker to Home Assistant.
-The container publishes the info using mqtt auto descovery without the need of special configuration on the Home Assistant side.
+The container publishes the info using mqtt auto discovery without the need of special configuration on the Home Assistant side.

 ## Install
 Use the following docker-compose file for the container installation: